concord-consortium/codap/docs/formal-build-process.md

 * Prerequisites
   * The build person should have an account on `codap-server.concord.org`.
-  * The build person should have an API Key for the CODAP Project on the Po Editor (translation repository) site, `https://poeditor.com/`.
+  * The build person should have an API Key from 1Password for the CODAP Project on the Po Editor (translation repository) site, `https://poeditor.com/`.
 * What is assembled for the build?
     * CODAP
     * CFM (Cloud File Manager)